AsteriskAmpersand/Manifold-Spark/README.md

 # Usage
 At the moment there's no precompiled executable so running the source through a local python install is the most direct way of getting it working.

+Select a base chain and you can edit non-final machines by right clickign and performing substitutions.
+You can save chains and load.
+If a chain's raw inputs (Manual Collection per Second) and un-taken outputs are the same then, when saved as a user recipe it also can be used in cyclic mode.